MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-replan-refresh-production-orders.md

 4. Add a component, which is a produced item or subassembly.
 5. From the production order, choose the **Replan** action.

-    In the **Replan Production Order** window, proceed to define how and what to replan.
+    On the **Replan Production Order** page, proceed to define how and what to replan.
 6. In the **Scheduling Direction** field, select one of the following options.

     |Option|Description|